 |Page Name:||Why Fossil?|

-Fossil provides version control, and like most hep developers I use version control because of its several benefits.
+Fossil is a form of version control, and like most hep developers I use version control because of its several benefits.

 However, you are likely reading this because of the implied second half of the question: why Fossil and not Git?